Optimal Transformations of Muller Conditions: Conclusions

 In the case $\ACD(\T)$ \kl(ACD){ambiguous}, if $h$ is the maximal "height" of a tree in $\ACD(\T)$, then $\kl{\P_{\mathcal{ACD}(\T)}}$ uses $h+1$ priorities.
 We can repeat the previous argument with two different maximal branches of respective maximal \kl(ACD){even} and \kl(ACD){odd} trees.
 We conclude that $\P$ uses at least priorities in a range $[\mu,\mu+h]\cup [\eta,\eta+h]$, with $\mu$ even and $\eta$ odd, so it uses at least $h+1$ priorities. \end{proof}

-A similar proof, or an application of the results from \cite{niwinskiwalukievicz1998Relating} gives the following result: \begin{proposition} If $\A$ is a deterministic automaton, the accessible part of $\kl{\P_{\mathcal{ACD}(\A)}}$ uses the optimal number of priorities to recognize $\L(\A)$. \end{proposition}
+A similar proof, or an application of the results from~\cite{niwinskiwalukievicz1998Relating} gives the following result: \begin{proposition} If $\A$ is a deterministic automaton, the accessible part of $\kl{\P_{\mathcal{ACD}(\A)}}$ uses the optimal number of priorities to recognise $\L(\A)$. \end{proposition}

 Finally, we state and prove the optimality of $\kl{\P_{\mathcal {ACD}(\A )}}$ for size.

 \begin{theorem}[Optimality of the number of states] Let $\T$ be a (possibly "labelled") "Muller transition system" such that all its states are "accessible" and let $\P_{\mathcal{ACD}(\T)}$ be its "ACD-transition system".
 If $\P$ is another "parity transition system" such that there is a "locally bijective morphism" $\pp:\P \rightarrow \T$, then $ |"\P_{\mathcal{ACD}(\T)}"|\leq |\P| $. \end{theorem}